basho/basho_docs/content/riak/kv/2.1.3/developing/app-guide.md

 Solr](http://lucene.apache.org/solr/)-powered full-text indexing and querying on top of the scalability, fault tolerance, and operational simplicity of Riak.
 Our motto for Riak Search: **Write it like Riak.
 Query it like Solr**.
-That is, you can store objects in Riak [[like normal|The Basics]] and run full-text queries on those objects later on using the Solr API.
+That is, you can store objects in Riak [like normal][usage create objects] and run full-text queries on those objects later on using the Solr API.

 * [[Using Search]] --- Getting started with Riak Search